 Next, the ease with which water can diffuse is assessed in various directions; the minimum is 3 orthogonal directions (X, Y and Z) and we will use this for the rest of this explanation.

 This is done by applying a strong gradient symmetrically on either side of the 180-degree pulse.
 The degree of diffusion weighting is dependent primarily on the area under the diffusion gradients (which is in turn related to the amplitude and duration of the gradient) and on the interval between the gradients.
 The combination of these factors generates the b value.
-The higher the number the more pronounced will the diffusion related signal attenuation.
+The higher the number the more pronounced the diffusion-related signal attenuation.

 Stationary water molecules acquire phase information by the application of the first gradient.
 After the 180-degree pulse, however, they are exposed to the exact same gradient (because they have not changed location) which undoes all the effects of the first (since they have flipped 180-degrees).
 Hence at the time the echo is generated they have retained their signal.